castleproject/Core/README.md

 | Windows  | [![Build status](https://ci.appveyor.com/api/projects/status/49a6i0ydiku56r5b/branch/master?svg=true)](https://ci.appveyor.com/project/castleproject/core/branch/master) |
 | Linux    | [![Build Status](https://api.travis-ci.com/castleproject/Core.svg?branch=master)](https://travis-ci.com/castleproject/Core/branches) |

-### .NET Framework and .NET Core
+### On Windows

 ```
 build.cmd
 ```

+Compilation requires an up-to-date .NET Core SDK, MSBuild 15+ (which should be included in the former), and reference assemblies for the .NET Framework versions 3.5, 4.0, and 4.5.

+Running the unit tests additionally requires the .NET Framework 4.6.1+ as well as the .NET Core 1.1 runtime to be installed.

+Most of these requirements should be covered by Visual Studio 2017.

-### Mono
+### On Linux

-Castle Core works with some limitations and defects on Mono 4.0.2+, however Mono 4.6.1+ is highly recommended, Mono 4.0.0 and 4.0.1 have serious runtime bugs that cause runtime crashes.
-Mono 3.x releases used to work well, but are not supported.
-Check [our issue tracker](https://github.com/castleproject/Core/issues?utf8=%E2%9C%93&q=is%3Aissue%20is%3Aopen%20mono) for known Mono defects.

 ```
 ./build.sh
 ```

+Compilation requires an up-to-date .NET Core SDK, as well as Mono for the .NET Framework reference assemblies.
+We recommend Mono 5.10+, though older versions (4.6.1+) might still work as well.

+Running the unit tests additionally requires the .NET Core 1.1 runtime to be installed.

+:information_source: **Mono runtime support:** Castle Core runs with minor limitations and defects on Mono 4.0.2+ (however 4.6.1+ is highly recommended, or 5.10+ if your code uses new C# 7.x language features such as `in` parameters).

+We test against up-to-date Mono versions in order to fix known defects as soon as possible.
+Because of this, if you are using an older Mono version than our Continuous Integration (CI) build, you might see some unit tests fail.

+For known Mono defects, check [our issue tracker](https://github.com/castleproject/Core/issues?utf8=%E2%9C%93&q=is%3Aissue%20is%3Aopen%20mono), as well as unit tests marked with `[ExcludeOnFramework(Framework.Mono, ...)]` in the source code.

 ### Conditional Compilation Symbols